|Kimkins worked better than Atkins -- but WHY?|

 What is Metabolic Resistance to Weight Loss?

-To understand why the Kimkins Diet worked quicker than Atkins, you first have to understand what causes metabolic resistance.
+To understand why the Kimkins Diet worked quicker than Atkins, you first have to understand what causes metabolic resistance to weight loss.
 In Dr. Atkins experience, only two things completely interfere with weight loss:

 - and thyroid problems